 Remember: The best choice for another person won’t necessarily be the right one for you.
 Take a hard look at your own finances before choosing a solution.

 If you want to know more about your credit card standing, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.